 Higher-Kinded Types

-Flix supports higher-kinded types, hence type class can abstract over type constructors.
+Flix supports higher-kinded types, hence traits can abstract over type constructors.

-For example, we can write a type class that capture iteration over any
+For example, we can write a trait that capture iteration over any

 collection of the shape t[a]